scalawithcats/scala-with-cats/src/pages/case-studies/mapreduce/index.md

 If we have associativity,
-we can arbitrarily distribute work amongst threads or machines provided we preserve the ordering on the sequence of elements we're processing.
+we can arbitrarily distribute work between our nodes provided we preserve the ordering on the sequence of elements we're processing.

 Our fold operation requires us to seed the computation